 I have an ongoing list of skills that I want to teach our cats and am tackling them one at a time.
 For example, perhaps because Cinder came from a shelter, she’s possessive of her food.
 By that I mean, she growls if anyone or thing goes near her food.
 One way I’ve tackled that problem is to give Cinder what she most needs: privacy when she eats.
 All three of our cats have separate dishes and eat in separate rooms.
 At the same time, I want to be able to place a dish in front of her and remove it without stressing her.
 I’d also like to be able to give treats to my cats without squabbles or stress.
 Cinder shouldn’t view treats and meals as a fight or flight situation.
 One way I’ve tried to tackle the problem is by teaching Cinder a couple basic obedience commands.”
 Cinder (and all our other pets) must sit before I give out food.
 I’ve also drawn on a command from the dog world called “Leave it.”
 In this scenario, I hold treats cupped in my hands and then order: “Leave it.”
 Cinder used to initially sniff and butt my hands.
 Only when she walked away or otherwise showed no interest do I let her have the treat.
 Although at times she needs reminders, Cinder has gotten much better at showing patience.

 Perhaps because Bootsie is a former feral, she doesn’t like enclosed spaces.
 This posed a huge problem when it came to taking her to the vet.
 I would have to first lure her into our library and close the door and then I had to stress both of us by trying to scruff her to put her into a crate.
 The Trainable Cat contains an entire chapter dedicated to the topic of teaching a cat to accept a crate, and it’s one of the first training methods outlined in the book that I tried.
 Everything was about baby steps.
 First, my husband and I replaced our closed plastic crate with an open wire crate.
 Next, I placed treats next to the crate.
 My husband also bought a soft pet bed that fit perfectly in the new crate.
-Both served to entice Bootsie to view the crate as a positive instead of negative object.
-Over a span of days, I gradually moved her treats further into the crate, until she had to completely enter the crate to reach the treats.
-After that, I also began to put her food in it.
+These would encourage Bootsie to develop a positive attitude towards the crate.
+Over a span of days, I gradually moved her treats further into the crate until she had to completely enter the crate to reach them After that, I also began to serve her meals in the crate.
 The experiment was even more successful that I dreamed.
 Bootsie now feels so comfortable in the crate that she often sleeps in it or retreats to it when startled.
-But what would her attitude towards the crate change the first time I had to shut her inside it to bring her to the vet?
-I realized that I needed to train her to be comfortable with these things as well, and not wait until her first vet visit to expose her to being shut in her crate and transported in it.
-For that reason, I’d often close her inside and carry her in the crate to different places in the house I’d even take her to the car in her crate.
-Of course, I’d also reward her with treats throughout this conditioning.
+But would her attitude towards the crate change the first time I had to shut her inside it to bring her to the vet?
+I realized that I needed to train her in advance to be comfortable with these things, and not wait until her first vet visit to expose her to captivity and transportation in the crate.
+For that reason, I’d often close her inside the crate and carry her to different places in the house.
+I’d even take her out to the car in her crate.
+Of course I rewarded her with treats throughout this conditioning.
 And it worked!
-After we took her to the vet to the first time, her attitude towards her crate didn’t change.
-She continued to view it as a place of comfort safety.
+After we took her to the vet for the first time, her attitude towards her crate didn’t change.
+She continued to view it as a place of comfort and safety.
 I’m now using the same baby steps to teach Bootsie to get into and ride in a pet stroller.
-If one day you see me taking her around the neighborhood, you’ll know I succeeded!
+If one day you see me taking her for a ride around the neighborhood, you’ll know I succeeded!

 I have no idea why Rainy doesn’t like loud noises, but her fear became a huge concern when we almost lost her this past July 4th when the sound of fireworks caused her to stop eating for three days.
-One way I have tackled the problem is to give Rainy what she most needs: soothing music to camouflage the fireworks and a pet-sized dosage of Benadryl to numb her anxiety.
+One way I’ve tackled the problem is to give Rainy what she most needs: soothing music to camouflage the fireworks and a pet-sized dosage of Benadryl to numb her anxiety.
 At the same time, I can’t predict when other noises might stress her.
-Case in point, this past fall I found Rainy hidden under the bed covers when our neighbor was having her roof reshingled.
+Case in point, this past fall I found Rainy hidden under the bed covers when our neighbor was having her roof re shingled.
 The problem was the nail gun used to secure the shingles.
-I can’t expect her to be okay with every loud noise, but I do want her to learn to ignore common sounds such as thunder, traffic, and the banging of the teeter totter when we do agility Andy helped me tackle the latter.
-He taught her the ‘bang game’, where the ‘up’ end of the teeter is held close to the ground, and a treat is held over it so that the pet has to step on the end of the teeter to get the treat.
+I can’t expect her to be okay with every loud noise, but I do want her to learn to ignore common sounds such as thunder, traffic, and the banging of the teeter totter when we do agility.
+Andy helped me tackle the latter.
+He taught Rainy the ‘bang game’, where the ‘up’ end of the teeter is held close to the ground and a treat is held over it so that Rainy has to step on the end of the teeter to get the treat.
 In other words, the pet is rewarded for making the teeter ‘bang’.
 Now Rainy barely flinches when the teeter hits the floor.
-But if Rainy is to embrace noises that I might not be around to protect her from, I need to generalize my training efforts.
-And so, I’ve been taking her to new places and arming myself with treats.
+But if Rainy is to be comfortable with loud noises when I’m not around to protect her, I need to generalize my training efforts.
+And so, I’ve been taking her to new places armed with treats.
 Those of you who follow my agility series know that we’ve been making progress!

-Someone I know once issued condemnation on those who view their pets as “kids”.
+Someone I know once condemned those who view their pets as “kids”.
 Her reason?
 She felt such pet owners are the most likely to spoil them and let them misbehave.
 For me, the experience has been the opposite.
-The more I’ve come to view my relationship with our cats as that of a “parent,” the more I’ve realized the depth of pet owners’ responsibility to our animals.
-They used to live out in the wild, but we turned them into our companions, and as such they now depend on us to show them the best way to live contentedly in our homes and with our families.
-For me, it’s been all joy to invest in them as I would “kids,” because the bond that has developed through our training times is priceless.
+The more I’ve come to view my relationship to our cats as that of a “parent,” the more I’ve realized the depth of pet owners’ responsibility to our animals.
+They used to live out in the wild but we’ve turned them into our companions, and as such they now depend on us to show them how to live contentedly in our homes and with our families.
+For me, it’s been all joy to invest in them as I would “kids”; the bond that we’ve developed through our training times is priceless.

 - The Cat Agility Series: Rainy Visits Hearts United for Animals